-Issue Date Details of Change Approved by number 15 April 2017 Updated in advance of Market Opening 16 October 2017 Updated in advance of 15 October deadline - 17 June 2018 Updated to reflect revised licence Director of Strategy conditions and Regulation & Company 18 October 2019 Updated to include Table of Contents and Director of Strategy links to relevant documents and websites. and Regulation & Updated indicative access prices.
-Company Secretary 19 October 2019 Updated indicative access prices to reflect Head of Economics the 2019 Water Resource Management Plan and Charges 20 October 2020 Updated links to documents and websites, Director of Strategy addition of information in Appendix 2 and and Regulation and updated indicative access prices Senior Competition Solicitor 21 April 2021 Updated Appendix 5 Indicative Access Prices Director of Strategy and updated registered office address and Regulation and Company Secretary 0 22 October 2021 Minor text changes and updated website links Competition Solicitor IIIIKS 1
+Issue Date Details of Change Approved by number 15 April 2017 Updated in advance of Market Opening 16 October 2017 Updated in advance of 15 October deadline - 17 June 2018 Updated to reflect revised licence conditions Director of Strategy and Regulation & Company 18 October 2019 Updated to include Table of Contents and links to relevant documents and websites.
+Updated indicative access prices.
+Director of Strategy and Regulation & Company Secretary 19 October 2019 Updated indicative access prices to reflect the 2019 Water Resource Management Plan Head of Economics and Charges 20 October 2020 Updated links to documents and websites, addition of information in Appendix 2 and updated indicative access prices Director of Strategy and Regulation and Senior Competition Solicitor 21 April 2021 Updated Appendix 5 Indicative Access Prices and updated registered office address Director of Strategy and Regulation and Company Secretary 22 October 2021 Minor text changes and updated website links Competition Solicitor 23 October 2022 Update to reflect the new Ofwat eligibility Guidance and the new SEMD directive.
+Updated indicative access prices Competition Solicitor and Head of Charges and Regulation